If you're new here, you may want to subscribe to my newsletter. Thanks for visiting!

 Fun Fact: Cinnamon has been shown to help cells increase insulin sensitivity.
 Not to mention it’s a delicious spice that can be used in place of sugar.
 (Spoiler Alert: It’s in the recipe below)

 Exercise also helps to improve your insulin sensitivity; this means that your cells don’t ignore insulin’s call to get excess sugar out of the blood.
 Not to mention, when you exercise, your muscles are using up that sugar they absorbed from your blood.
 But you already knew that exercise is healthy, didn’t you?

-Would you believe that stress affects your blood sugar levels?
+Would you believe that stress affects your blood sugar levels & hormone balance?
 Yup!
 Stress hormones increase your blood sugar levels.
 If you think about the “fight or flight” stress response, what fuel do your brain and muscles need to “fight” or “flee”?
 Sugar!
 When you are stressed signals are sent to release stored forms of sugar back into the bloodstream, increasing blood sugar levels.
 So, try to reduce the stress you’re under and manage it more effectively.
 Simple tips are meditation, deep breathing, or gentle movement.

 Sleep goes hand-in-hand with stress.
 When you don’t get enough quality sleep, you tend to release stress hormones, have a higher appetite, and even get sugar cravings.
-Sleep is crucial, often overlooked, factor when it comes to keeping your blood sugar stable.
+It is crucial, often overlooked, factor when it comes to keeping your blood sugar stable.
 Make sleep more of a priority – it will do your blood sugar (and the rest of your physical and mental health) good.

 Your body is on a constant 24-hour quest to keep your blood sugar stable.
 The body has mechanisms in place to do this, but those mechanisms can get tired (resistant).
 Long-term blood sugar issues can spell trouble.